AToal/BIBLE/CONTRIBUTING.md

 # Contributing to BIBLE.ngo 📖🌍

-Thank you for your interest in contributing to **BIBLE.ngo**, the **open-source BIBLE for everyone, everywhere**!
+Thank you for your interest in contributing to **BIBLE.ngo**, the **opensource BIBLE for everyone, everywhere**!
 This project is a community-driven initiative operated by **the.ngo** to make the BIBLE freely accessible, modifiable, and distributable across the world.

 We welcome **developers, designers, translators, content creators, marketers, and all other contributors** who can help shape the future of the project.
 Below are the contribution guidelines to ensure a smooth and collaborative experience.